-There are more than 2,500 grant and loan programs nationwide that can provide down payment assistance, according to a report by the Urban Institute.
+Down payment assistance programs can help you bridge the gap between what you’ve saved and what you need to put down.
+There are more than 2,500 grant and loan programs nationwide that provide down payment assistance, according to DownPayment Resource.
 Better yet, they’re not just for first-time homebuyers.

 What is down payment assistance?

 Down payment assistance (DPA) programs provide homebuyers with cash to cover some of the major costs of buying a home.
-Depending on the program, you might receive a non-repayable grant or a no-interest loan to pay for some or all of the down payment and closing costs.
+Depending on the program, you might receive a non-repayable grant or a low- or no-interest loan to pay for some or all of the down payment and closing costs.

 These programs are usually hosted by city and county governments as well as state housing finance agencies.

-Who qualifies for down payment assistance programs?
+Who qualifies for down payment assistance?

 Most down payment assistance programs are limited to first-time homebuyers, but this isn’t always the case.